EnricVB/Celeris/docs/COMPILER_SPEC.md

     endsProcessingData(dataPointer)
     // `data` will be automatically freed here as the function ends
     // `dataPointer` is still valid inside `endsProcessingData`
-    // In CSpeedy, memory cleanup is sequential, so this ensures safety and predictability }
+    // In Celeris, memory cleanup is sequential, so this ensures safety and predictability }

 func endsProcessingData(dataPointer* : any) {
     // `dataPointer` can still be used here
-    // No action needed; CSpeedy handles memory automatically }
+    // No action needed; Celeris handles memory automatically }
 ```